George Gater: Late life

 and a Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1944 New Year Honours.

 He became a Fellow at Winchester College in 1936, and he was Warden of Winchester College from 1951 to 1959.
 In addition, he was a Justice of the Peace.
+In 1958 he was appointed a part-time member of the London Electricity Board.

 He married Irene (née Nichols) in 1926.
 She was the daughter of John Bowyer Buchanan Nichols; one of her brothers was the poet Robert Malise Bowyer Nichols.
 They had one son.